 The dividend yield on the UK market is at a decade high.
-This is despite the fact that dividend pay-out ratios are not excessive.
-Iain does not see much dividend risk overall, although there are a few specific examples where dividends look vulnerable.
+This is despite the fact that pay-out ratios (dividends as a percentage of earnings) are not excessive. lain does not see much dividend risk overall, although there are a few specific examples where dividends look vulnerable.
 Generally, companies have been setting dividends at achievable levels and returning excess cash through special dividends and share buy backs.